 Being a care partner can also be overwhelming!
 It requires patience and empathy, as well as physical and emotional endurance.
 Taking care of yourself allows you to be there for him as well.
 The good news is that there are strategies to cope with stress and resources at your disposal.

 He may not always admit it or know how to express it, but he needs you.
-And we know you need help too!
-Here are some potential helpful resources:
+And we know you need help, too!

 This site is published by Janssen Biotech, Inc. The above links to third-party resources are provided as a service to our website visitors and may be helpful to them along their prostate health journey.
 This site is not intended to provide medical advice.
 You should always talk to your doctor and health care team about any medical decisions and concerns.